musictrumps/music-trumps/README.md

 # trumpengine
-API that could be used in a front-end to a card game
+API that could be attached to a front-end implementation to build a trump-like card game.